 Hogadon Basin Ski Area located on Casper Mountain itself boasts a newly renovated lodge, ski trails for the whole family and large amount of Nordic skiing, biathlon courses and snowshoeing.

 After you’re done on the mountain, head 20 minutes into Casper to visit the Casper Planetarium, National Historic Trails Interpretive Center, The Science Zone or the 5150’ indoor rock-climbing gym.
 Or head to the recreation center for swimming or ice skating.
+This is one winter getaway that has plenty to offer during almost every season.

 Ski, Snowshoe or Fat Bike near Laramie

-Laramie might be known for the state’s only University but it’s really an undiscovered outdoor winter paradise.
+Laramie might be known for the state’s only University, but it’s really an undiscovered outdoor winter paradise.
 Laramie boasts miles of groomed cross-country ski trails just 10 miles outside of town.

 For downhill skiers, the Snowy Range Ski area offers enough fresh powder and fun terrain to keep tourists and locals happy all winter long.